A study of interacting scalar field model from the perspective of the dynamical systems theory: Summary and Concluding remarks

-Hyperbolic type critical points such as $C_1$ and $D_1$, by the linear stability theory, are very much interesting from the cosmological point of view.
-It is worthy to note that whenever $C_1$ describes the late time accelerated scalar field dominated stable attractor solution in some parameter region in the phase plane $x-y$, the point $D_1$ represents the accelerated past attractor(unstable source) there.
-This scenario confirms that our late time accelerated universe is attracted in quintessence era described by $C_1$ while early accelerated phase of the universe described by $D_1$. \\ Points $E_1$ and $F_1$ are also hyperbolic type and linear stability theory helps to find the nature of the points.
-Although the points describe the accelerated de Sitter solution for $\eta=\frac{1}{2}$, but they are unstable there.
-Further, the point $F_1$ describes late time decelerated dust dominated universe for $\eta=0$.
-On the other hand, the points $E_1$ and $F_1$ are physically interesting at late times only for $\eta<\frac{1}{2}$.
-For some restrictions on parameters, the points represent the late time accelerated scaling attractors satisfying the order of energy density of DE and DM to be unity and alleviating the coincidence problem.\\
+Hyperbolic critical points such as $B_1$ and $C_1$ are identical in all cosmological perspective.
+The points are scalar field dominated stable solutions in the phase plane.
+It is worthy to note that late time accelerated universe is attracted in quintessence era described by the points $B_1$ and $C_1$ (see figures \ref{A1stable} and \ref{A1unstable}). \\

+Critical points $D_1$ and $E_1$ are also hyperbolic in nature and we have employed the linear stability theory to characterise the vector field.
+Although, the points describe the accelerated de Sitter solution for $\eta=\frac{1}{2}$, but they are unstable there ($\Omega_{m}=0, \Omega_{\phi}=1, \omega_{eff}=q=-1$).
+Further, the points delineate late time (stable) decelerating dust dominated ($\omega_{eff}=0, q=\frac{1}{2}$) universe for $\eta=0$ and for this case, DE behaves as dust ($\omega_{\phi}=0$).
+Accordingly, the system can predict the future decelerated model of the universe for the uncoupled case.
+On the other hand, the points $D_1$ and $E_1$ are physically interesting at late times only for $\eta<\frac{1}{2}$.
+For some restrictions on parameters, the points represent the late time accelerated scaling attractors satisfying the order of energy densities of DE and DM to be unity and alleviating the coincidence problem (see figures \ref{D1stable} and \ref{E1stable}).
+It is interesting to note that the figures \ref{Evolution_C} and \ref{Evolution_E} of time evolution of cosmological parameters $\Omega_{m}, \Omega_{\phi}, \omega_{eff}, q$ suggest that the late time evolution of the universe is achieved in quintessence era for this interaction scenario. \\